 There is currently no effective cure or treatment for FRDA.

-However, many of the symptoms and accompanying complications can be treated to help patients maintain optimal functioning as long as possible.
+However, many symptoms and accompanying complications can be treated to help patients maintain optimal functioning for as long as possible.

 Diabetes and heart problems can be treated with medications.